It’s slow, but the art of proofreading is a necessary skill.

 But a writer’s brain is often so hard-wired into the creative process that it can easily overlook even simple spelling errors.

 If you are in contact with other writers, why not help each other out?
 Perhaps you have a friend or family member who can help.

 Finding someone to help you is essential, particularly if you use English as a second language.

 Whether you decide to proofread for other people or your writing, following some of the basic proofreading techniques will achieve much better accuracy.

 How to proofread a text

 Any online tool is only useful for finding and fixing basic grammatical errors or as a quick spell checker.

-However, by finding and correcting the most obvious errors, it will save you time in the proofreading process.
+However, if you can find and correct the most obvious errors, it will save you time in the proofreading process.